andyfengc/andyfengc.github.io/_drafts/T-SQL tutorial (1) introduction.md

 If our application has a feature where we search frequently, e.g. we need search for `articles`(3 columns: title, body, and published_at) by their `title`, it might be wise to put an index on the `title` column.
 This will create a copy of that column where all the articles' titles are sorted.

+	-- Create a nonclustered index on a table or view, default is nonclustered index CREATE INDEX i1 ON t1 (col1);

 Indexes can also be useful for foreign key columns when dealing with associations.
 Let’s say the articles table also contains an `author_id` column that corresponds to the id column on the users table.
 If we put an index on the `author_id `column, when we query the database for all the articles by a particular author, the results can be found much faster because all articles by that author will be grouped together.

 	| author_id | published_at |     title    |     body     |